dletorey/rebuild/src/leets/imagine.md

 - Write to your MP and tell them how you feel about this.
 - Tell more people about this, it will make a small corner of the news when one of these people die but will then disappear.
 - Share this on your social media.

+## Updates

+### Good

+Two things happened yesterday that had an effect on this.

+Firstly was that [Elbit Systems were not granted a government contract](https://www.thecanary.co/uk/analysis/2026/01/14/elbit-systems-loses/) to train UK military.

+Secondly because of this decision the three of the Hunger Strikers [ended their hunger strike](https://www.theguardian.com/uk-news/2026/jan/14/three-palestine-action-protesters-end-their-hunger-strike).
+They are Heba, Kamran and Lewie.

+### Bad

+The bad update is that this has nothing really to do with our government it was not them that did anything to stop the hunger strike really.
+Other than not awarding the contract to Elbit Systems.